 Our mission is to recognise and support excellent science and to encourage the development and use of science for the benefit of humanity and the good of the planet.
-As the national academy of science for the UK we support open access as a means of maximising the dissemination and re-use of research outputs.
+As the national academy of science for the UK, we support open access and open science as a means of maximising the dissemination and re-use of research outputs.

 What is open access?